kittykatattack/sound.js/README.md

 ```
 This creates a low frequency rumble.
 The starting point for the
-explosion sound is to set the `freqeuncy` value extremely low: 16 Hz.
+explosion sound is to set the `frequency` value extremely low: 16 Hz.
 It also
 has a harsh "sawtooth" waveform.
 But what makes it really work is the
 `dissonance` value of 50.
 This adds two overtones above and below the
-target frequency which interfere with each other and the main sound.
+target frequency; they interfere with each other and the main sound.

 ###Making music